DataTalksClub/data-engineering-zoomcamp/01-docker-terraform/terraform/terraform/README.md

 ### Concepts
 * [Terraform_overview](../1_terraform_overview.md)
-* If you were able to generate a service account keyfile due to organizational policies, refer to the instructions [below](#fallback)
+* If you were unable to generate a service account keyfile due to organizational policies, refer to the instructions [below](#fallback)

 ### Execution